Measuring Reactive-Load Impedance with Transmission-Line Resonators Beyond the Perturbative Limit: Experimental Implementation

 In a parallel-plate capacitor model, the dielectric constant $\kappa_{\text{hBN}}$ is obtained from the slope of a linear fit to the data with the $y$-intercept constrained to zero.
 Finite-element simulations were used to confirm that the parallel-plate model is applicable, \textit{i.e.} that fringing fields can be ignored (see Table~\ref{tab:FEM_result}).
 Frequency errors are negligible compared with geometric uncertainties.
 The error bars therefore represent uncertainties in the PPC area, estimated to be within 10\% due to imperfections (e.g., bubbles) in the van der Waals interface, which can alter the effective capacitor area.
 From the fits, we find $\kappa_{\text{hBN}} = 3.33 \pm 0.06$ from the single-mode analysis and $\kappa_{\text{hBN}} = 3.06 \pm 0.08$ after multimode self-calibration of $f_\text{open}$.
 Both values agree well with the reported out-of-plane dielectric constant of bulk hBN, $\kappa_{\text{hBN}} = 3.03$~\cite{Laturia2018}.
 The closer agreement from multimode calibration arises from the more accurate determination of $f_\text{open}$.
 We find that the multimode-extracted $f_\text{open}$ is systematically lower than that obtained from the separate open resonator.
 This discrepancy may result from a small additional inductance associated with the device geometry and/or a slight modification of the effective resonator length introduced by the Al patch.
 While the exact origin requires further investigation, neglecting this shift leads to an overestimation of $C_{\text{DUT}}$, and therefore an inflated dielectric constant, in a single-mode analysis.

 We further compare the hBN loss tangent obtained from the single-mode analysis with that from the multimode self-calibrated approach; the results are summarized in Tab.~\ref{tab:data}.
 In the single-mode method, the loss tangent is obtained by comparing the single-photon $Q_i$ of DUT-terminated resonators with the statistical distribution of $Q_\text{open}$ measured across nominally identical reference resonators.
-In contrast, the multimode analysis uses the measured $Q_i$ values from the $n=1$ and $n=2$ modes of the same DUT to directly solve for both $\tan\delta$ and $Q_\text{open}$, assuming that $Q_\text{open}$ is independent of frequency.
-This assumption is supported by multimode measurements of reference resonators, as shown in Fig.~\ref{fig:Qref_multimode}.
+In contrast, the multimode analysis uses the measured $Q_i$ values from the $n=1$ and $n=2$ modes of the same DUT to directly solve for both $\tan\delta$ and $Q_\text{open}$, again noting that $Q_\text{open}$ is independent of frequency.

 Fig.~\ref{fig4}(c) shows the distribution of $Q_\text{open}^{-1}$ for the reference resonators, together with the fundamental-mode $Q_i^{-1}$ values of DUTs A–C (vertical dashed lines).
 The reference resonators exhibit a broad spread in $Q_\text{open}$, well described by a log-normal distribution \cite{McRae2025}.
 Because hBN exhibits low dielectric loss, the DUT $Q_i$ values lie near the center of this distribution (around $1.48\times10^5$), where the DUT introduces only a small change to the total resonator loss.
 As a result, the inferred $\tan\delta$ becomes highly sensitive to device-to-device variability in $Q_\text{open}$ rather than to the intrinsic loss of the hBN.